Gord Hill

-Gord Hill (born 1968) is an artist, author, political activist, and member of the Kwakwaka'wakw nation.
-He has worked as an advocate for Indigenous people since 1988, participating in numerous protests, blockades, rallies, and other movements.
+Gord Hill is an artist, author, political activist, and member of the Kwakwaka'wakw nation in British Columbia, Canada.
+His activism has focused on Indigenous issues since 1988, participating in numerous protests, blockades, rallies, and other movements.
 He lives in Downtown Eastside, Vancouver, British Columbia.
 Hill is best-known for his series of graphic novels detailing various issues regarding indigenous decolonization, anti-capitalism, anti-globalization and anti-fascism, with a specific focus on armed struggle.